Where to Even Start When Looking For an Enterprise PSA Solution?

 Is an Enterprise PSA Solution Right For Me?

-So lets quickly set the groundwork as we think about these three categories of software:
+So let’s quickly set the groundwork as we think about these three categories of software:

 Category 1: Project Management Software

 Project management is almost exclusively focused on good delivery.
-How to I manage tasks in pursuit of execution?
+How do I manage tasks in pursuit of execution?
 What project management alone fails to understand is how to account for costs in a project and the supply demand curve of resources across an enterprise professional services organization.
 It also fails to see the bigger picture and roll up against all projects.

 Category 2: Project Portfolio Management Software

 PPM software was created to manage many projects that are underway, not just a single project.
 PPM tools help with managing the delivery of a project in an enterprise way.
 Typically, they are chosen for internal projects.
 PPM does not get into project accounting, customer invoicing, revenue recognition or forecasting of future revenue that could (or could not) be generated on projects.

 Professional services automation software is typically used for external projects where customers are being invoiced.
 There are really two types of PSA solutions out there.
 Every tool will say they do it all but the reality is that there is a fairly distinctive line between project and managed service-based PSA tools.